Net interest income

 Note

-Net interest income in % of GDP is quarterly values measured against seasonally adjusted quarterly nominal GDP.
+Net interest income as a percentage of GDP refers to quarterly figures relative to seasonally adjusted quarterly nominal GDP.

-The data include data for banks and branches of foreign banks providing services in the Czech Republic and data for branches of banks operating abroad.
+The data also include figures for banks and branches of foreign banks providing services in the Czech Republic, as well as figures for branches of banks operating abroad.

 For download: